 National Lampoons Christmas Vacation – “Merry Christmas.
 Sh*tter was full!”

 Once you have kids in the house cold & flu season is on a whole new level.
 When the little ones suffer, we alllllll suffer.
+Obviously, there are ways to prevent the flu but with kids, it does become a bit more difficult.
+Of course, encouraging them to wash their hands or even wearing a Surgical Mask, especially if you have an underlying health issue that will make flu symptoms more severe, is a good preventative method.
+But our kids are mixing with other children all the time, so sometimes there is just no way to avoid it.
 So, this time of year is when I am geared up and ready for when we just can’t avoid those germs going around.
 During the day, their sickness is pretty manageable but at night it seems to really bother my kids.I feel like I’m in and out of their bedrooms trying every trick to make them more comfortable so that they can stay asleep.

 The first things I do to help with the congestion is keep their heads propped up with extra pillows to help their noses drain, and I turn on a cool air humidifier to help break up the mucus and keep it flowing.
 There are lots of humidifiers like the ultrasonic cool mist humidifier so the one you get depends on what your budget and requirements are.
 For example, humidifiers like the Ultrasonic allow you to diffuse essential oils while others don’t.
 At the end of the day, it’s up to what you want from it.
 Humidifiers are especially helpful when they aren’t old enough to properly blow their nose, but regardless of age humidifiers really help with sinus health and relief from congestion & coughs and even when you’re not sick they can prevent dry skin & viruses when it’s cold out (they can also help with snoring!).